Conopholis americana

-Conopholis americana, the American cancer-root, bumeh or bear corn, is a perennial, non-photosynthesizing (or "achlorophyllous") parasitic plant.
+Conopholis americana, the American cancer-root, bumeh or squawroot or bear corn, is a perennial, non-photosynthesizing (or "achlorophyllous") parasitic plant.
 It is from the family Orobanchaceae and more recently from the genus Conopholis but also listed as Orobanche, native but not endemic to North America.
 When blooming, it resembles a pine cone or cob of corn growing from the roots of mostly oak and beech trees.

 Description

 Conopholis americana is parasitic on the roots of woody plants, especially oaks (genus Quercus) and beech (genus Fagus).
 The only part of the plant generally seen is the cone-shaped inflorescence, which appears above ground in spring.
 The entire structure is a yellowish color, turning to brown.
 It achieves heights of 10 cm to 20 cm tall.

 Stems and leaves

 The plant has stout and unbranched 1.3 cm to 2.5 cm thick stems.

 Since C. americana does not photosynthesize it also does not have true leaves; it has instead simple, ovate, tiny scales 1.3 cm long and brown, which appear at the base of each flower.